Lakota High School (West Chester, Ohio)

-Lakota High School was a high school in the Lakota School District in Butler County, Ohio; it encompasses both West Chester (formerly Union) Township and Liberty Township.
+Lakota High School was a high school in the Lakota School District in Butler County, Ohio, United States; it encompasses both West Chester (formerly Union) Township and Liberty Township.
 The Thunderbird was the Lakota mascot, drawing on the Native American name, T-Birds being a common nickname.

 Much of the district was rural when originally established, especially the more northern Liberty Township, but became predominately suburban with population growth and the expansion of metropolitan Cincinnati, Ohio.
 The school was built in 1959.
 It eventually split into two high schools in 1997: Lakota East High School and Lakota West High School.

 The Lakota High School site, on Tylersville Road in West Chester, Ohio, is now used as both a Freshman School and Early Childhood Center for the Lakota School District.